VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/shaders.md

 **Types?**

 *The Book* focuses entirely on Fragment Shaders - the ones that pick what color a given pixel should be.
 However, there are other kinds.
-Vertex Shaders allow you to move the vertices of a 3D object to change it's shape.
+Vertex Shaders allow you to move the vertices of a 3D object to change its shape.
 Geometry and Tessellation shaders allow for interesting performance optimizations (Though are very rarely used by artists), and Compute Shaders allow for using the graphics card to do massively parallel math that would otherwise be impractical to do on the CPU - though with the limitations imposed from using the GPU.
 Compute Shaders can be written in HLSL, but the concept is applicable more broadly and so there are other, more purpose built languages for the task such as OpenCL and CUDA as well.
 See the GpGPU section near the bottom of this page for more information.

 {{< /tab >}}